 *Supports Ultra Wide Screens and Controllers.

-**The Experimental Graphics Mode is intended for very high end pc's only!!
+**The real time reflections are intended for very high end pc's only!!

 v1: June 23, 2018.